Heytgala/DSA/LinkedList/Readme.md

       - The next node of current (current.next) becomes the head.
       - Set current.next = null to break the loop and finalize the new list.
    g.
 Return the Head.

+# DOUBLY LINKED LIST
+Forward and Backward Traversal
+Easy at both ends (head and tail)
+More flexible
+More Memory Usage (2pointers per node)

+### Delete Occurrence of Key in Doubly Linked List